KohlsTechnology/hierarchy/README.md

 ### Hierarchy

 The hierarchy is defined in the file `hierarchy.lst`.
 This is a simple text file that lists one include folder per line and supports comments prefixed with `#`.
 The directories listed can be relative or absolute (try to avoid) paths.
 You can have directories included that are higher or lower in the structure to control their precedence.
 You can look at examples [here](https://github.com/KohlsTechnology/hierarchy/blob/master/testdata/).

+If the file `hierarchy.lst` is not found in the base path, then `Hierarchy` will merge all files found in the base directory that match the filter criteria.
+The execution will fail if the base path is not found.

 #### Example content
 ```